Date: 1 October 2018. Pilothouse Window Opener Sought.

 that opens and closes the window on the yacht Irish Charmer.
 I want

-This photo was one I saved to my computer so long ago I don't
+This photo was one I saved to my computer so long ago I do not

 remember where it came from.
 Argh.